sachinmaharjan/postapi/README.md

 - Currently image file is only link.
 Image upload might help. filepicker-rails gem
 - Post are loaded all.
 Should only load posts related to given user only.
 - Report for user with number of post, number of comments made
+- Allow to pull only x number of records per call (limit to 50 or 100)